HorizonRobotics/SocialRobot/benchmark/README.md

-# Sim Benchmark
+# A Simple Performance Benchmark for pyGazebo and pyBullet

-A simple benchmark for pygazebo(use bullet as physic engine) and pybullet simulator.
+A simple benchmark for pygazebo(use bullet/ode as physic engine) and pybullet simulator.

 The scene is a turtlebot with 2 randomly moving wheels and a camera sensor.